jeansom/RUNA/RUNBTaggingEfficiencyScaleFactors/test/ImplementBTagSF/README.md

 ## 1) Instructions for producing scale factor corrected plots

    A) Run

    ./createCrabJobs.py -w CRAB_Jobs -d datasetList.txt -c ImplementBtaggingSF_cfg.py -t crab_template.py

-      After the CRAB jobs have been created, enter the CRAB_Jobs/cfg_files directory.
+   B) After the CRAB jobs have been created, enter the CRAB_Jobs/cfg_files directory.
+Open the CRAB cfg file, crabConfig.py, and edit it to fit your analysis
-      Open the CRAB cfg file, crabConfig.py, and edit it to fit your analysis If you are running over an Ntuple:
+      1. If you are running over an Ntuple:
             Open the file CMSSW_cfg.py and change the value of the variable isMiniAOD on line 28 to 1

-      Put your efficiency map file in the CRAB_Jobs directory.
+   C) Put your efficiency map file in the CRAB_Jobs directory.
 Make sure it is listed in your cfg file as an external file.
       Do the same with the CSVv2.csv file and the directory JECs

-   B) From the CRAB_Jobs directory, run
+   D) From the CRAB_Jobs directory, run

       crab submit -c cfg_files/crabConfig.py

-      Use crab status to check how the job is doing
+   E) Use crab status to check how the job is doing

-   C) When the job is done, run
+   F) When the job is done, run
       crab getouput
       to get the output

-      Go into the results directory in your crab directory and run hadd RESULTNAME.root result1.root result2.root ... where RESULTNAME.root is whatever name you want for the final output and result1.root ... are the root files in the results folder
+   G) Go into the results directory in your crab directory and run

+      hadd RESULTNAME.root result1.root result2.root ...
+      where RESULTNAME.root is whatever name you want for the final output and result1.root ... are the root files in the results folder

 ## 2) Instructions for adding errors to the bjet_pt_wt plot